Jan-Kerschbaum/Parec/parec-backend/app/src/README.md

 ***
-ℹ️ This directory contains the main components of the Parec Backend Application, including the paper recommender, related term finder, and controller.
+ℹ️ This directory contains the main source components of the Parec Backend Application, including the paper recommender, related term finder, and controller.
 ***

 ## `controller.py`